 Although plans like Embrace's offer more comprehensive policies for only a few dollars more per month, you can get decent, basic coverage with a larger provider network through Figo.

 Figo has made a genuine attempt to distinguish itself in the pet insurance marketplace with mixed results.
 On the one hand, it offers some of the lowest premiums we’ve seen without any restrictions other than the lifetime limits of its low- and middle-tier policies.
-On the other hand, its failure to provide an accident-only policy or a wellness rider puts it behind the competition.
+On the other hand, its failure to provide an accident-only policy or a wellness rider puts it behind the competition, based on our methodology.

 We do like how Figo uses technology to make it easier to submit claims and documents, access live vets any time of day or night, and connect to local pet services and pet-friendly businesses.
 The online community with photo sharing and chat is also fun.